M3DV/RibFrac-Challenge/README.md

     ribfrac-val-info.csv
 ```

-Your prediction should be organized similar to the ground-truth directory. .nii.gz and .csv should be placed under the same directory as follows:
+Your prediction should be organized similarly to the ground-truth directory. .nii.gz and .csv should be placed under the same directory as follows:
 ```
 prediction_directory/
     RibFrac421.nii.gz